jparanda/jparanda.github.io/_posts/2020-04-29-welcome-jparandag-blog.markdown

 date:   2020-04-29 13:32:50 -0500
 categories: welcome
 ---
-This is my personal blog, in it I'll to write about my way to be a better java programmer every day, for it purpose I'm creating my [git repos][my git-repos]
+This is my personal blog, in it, I'll to write about my way to be a better software developer, for its purpose I created my [git repository][my git-repos] to share my practices with you.

 Day advice!!